creich/cpython/Doc/howto/urllib2.rst

 For straightforward situations *urlopen* is very easy to use.
 But as soon as you encounter errors or non-trivial cases when opening HTTP URLs, you will need some understanding of the HyperText Transfer Protocol.
 The most comprehensive and authoritative reference to HTTP is :rfc:`2616`.
-This is a technical document and not intended to be easy to read.
+This is a technical document andmetadata not intended to be easy to read.
 This HOWTO aims to illustrate using *urllib*, with enough detail about HTTP to help you through.
 It is not intended to replace the :mod:`urllib.request` docs, but is supplementary to them.